gatsbyjs/gatsby/docs/docs/starters.md

 Community starters are created and maintained by Gatsby community members.

+> Learn [how to make a starter](/contributing/create-a-starter/) in the Gatsby contributing docs.

 Looking for a starter for a particular use case?
 Peruse starters that have been submitted to the [Starter Library](/starters/)

 Created a starter you'd like to share?
 Follow [these steps to submit your starter](/contributing/submit-to-starter-library/) to the Starter Library.